Xilillusion/Hangman-Solver/README.md

 # Hangman Solver #

-A Hangman (a word-guesssing game) solver using heuritic (letter frequency) and bayesain appoarches
+A Hangman (a word-guesssing game) solver using heuritic (letter frequency) and Bayesain appoarches

 ## Methods ##
 `Solver` class